kirkbowers/js-rails-routes/README.txt

-publishing a gem, and github displays a +README.md+ file in markdown format, this gem uses rdoc2md[https://github.com/kirkbowers/rdoc2md] to autogenerate the markdown file from the rdoc file.  +README.txt+ is the master. *Do not edit +README.md+ by hand!*  In order to generate the markdown file, run +rake readme+.
+publishing a gem, and github displays a +README.md+ file in markdown format, this gem uses rdoc2md[https://github.com/kirkbowers/rdoc2md] to autogenerate the markdown file from the rdoc file.  +README.txt+ is the master. *Do not edit +README.md+ by hand!*  In order to generate the markdown file, run +rake README.md+.

 == Developers/Contributing